mikenewbuild/mikefallows/posts/hello-world-with-lit.md

 ## Thoughts

 So far my use case for Web Components often means creating one-off, quite simple components that need to be portable (ie. dropped into Shopify themes), where it doesn't necessarily make sense to add Lit as a dependency.
-However, for future projects that might need to make use of multiple Web Components, the small penalty of including Lit will surely be worth it for the reduced boilerplate, and I believe, easier to read code.
+However, for future projects that might need to make use of multiple Web Components, the small penalty of including Lit will surely be worth it for the reduced boilerplate and, I believe easier to read, code.

 [^1]: The JavaScript "sprinkles" approach is a largely undefined term that tends to refer to a backend-driven site or app that includes a small amount of JavaScript added to the front end for client-side activity (as opposed to a fully-fledged SPA).
 It usually implies using small bits of custom JS, or micro-frameworks like Stimulus, jQuery or Alpine.